-Telsonic Torsional PowerWheel and SONIQTWIST technology have created innovative solutions for EV joining applications, that were otherwise impossible.
-Torsional technology allows larger weld sizes, produces gentle vibrations, and makes it possible to perform welds in difficult to reach areas.
-These characteristics have significantly expanded the spectrum of ultrasonic applications.
-These innovative techniques allow many joining applications that were previously impossible using Linear welding as we know it.
-These torsional technologies opened the door to new designs of components as well as new manufacturing methods, never possible in the past.
-In fact, this technology is sometimes found to be the only solution for electric car battery manufacturers, and in the termination of highvoltage cables.
+Telsonic Torsional PowerWheel and SONIQTWIST technology have made innovative solutions for EV joining applications that were impossible otherwise.
+The Torsional technology allows welding of larger size welds, gentle vibration and out of reach joining areas.
+This has expanded the ultrasonic application spectrum significantly.
+These innovative techniques allowed many joining applications that were impossible by Linear welding as we know it.
+These torsional technologies how do you dinner tomorrow I need it dispensary opened the door to new design of components as well as new manufacturing methods never possible in the past.
+In fact, this technology is sometimes found to be the only solution for electric car battery manufacturers and in the termination of high-voltage cables.
 Other examples where torsional ultrasonic welding proves to be the superior method are bus bars, 3D terminals and integrated gate bipolar transistors (IGBT).

-PowerWheel welding technology application overview for stranded wire on terminals offers the advantage of better access to the weld area.
+PowerWheel welding technology application overview for stranded wire on terminals

-Illustrated here are some specific applications and challenges for ultrasonic welding of stranded wires on terminals:
+Following are some specific applications and challenges for ultrasonic welding of stranded wire on terminals: